 - Landscaping — The final touch to any home project is upgrading your home’s curb appeal by ensuring you have a fresh cut and well-manicured yard.
 A little bark dust, grass, and plants and go a long way to making your home look like a finished product representing all the hard work and your family have put into your most significant investment, your home.

 As a first-time homeowner, it might be tempting to work this list in reverse, starting with the flashy surface repairs.
-However, if you follow these outlined repair stages in order, the result will be a beautiful, safe home that will increase value.
+However, if you follow these outlined home repair stages for new homeowners, the result will be a beautiful, safe home that will increase value.
 If you have any siding, dry rot, leak, or paint issues that you would like to repair, give us a call, and we’ll give you a FREE Consultation.
 We have the skilled and highly trained personal to keep you on track with your repairs and recommend other repairs that are out of our scope.